-The INDEX_VECTOR_MEMORY_ESTIMATE procedure analyzes the memory usage of a vector index in an existing table.
+The INDEX_VECTOR_MEMORY_ESTIMATE procedure is used to analyze the memory usage of vector indexes in an existing table.

 Notice